pshah116/Triple-Ten-Projects/Manhattan AirBnB Project/README.md

 ## Data Set:

-The original data was one Google spreadsheet file provided by TripleTen, it includes:
+The original data was a Google spreadsheet file provided by TripleTen, it includes:

 -	'data_dictionary': summary of field titles